butyi/radioplayer/README.md

 It does what it does, how it does.
 It works for me.
 Of course not all use cases or fault cases are handled.
 So it comes without any warranty.
-But feel free to improve it or fix it bugs.
+But feel free to improve it or fix its bugs.

 ## License